*This article was last updated July 2021.

 Vision coverage is often overlooked when it comes to deciding what to include in your employees' comprehensive benefits package.

 According to the National Academics of Sciences Engineering and Medicine, nearly 16 million people in the United States have undiagnosed or uncorrected vision errors that could be fixed with glasses, contacts or surgery.
-Offering vision coverage is one way employers can make it more affordable for their employees to receive an eye exam, purchase glasses or receive discounted LASIK treatment for more complex vision impairments.
+Offering vision coverage is one way large and small group business employers can make it more affordable for their employees to receive an eye exam, purchase glasses or receive discounted LASIK treatment for more complex vision impairments.

 Whether your company is on the fence about renewing or purchasing a vision coverage package for your employees, here are some compelling reasons to offer coverage: